DawidMa/sheeshApp/documentation/srs.md

 #### 0.3.1.1 **3.1.1 Create an account**

-An account includes all the personal information of the user and gives him the possibility to use the social functions and the coupon feature.
+An account includes all the personal information of the user and gives him the possibility to use for example the social functions and the coupon feature.
+Users without an account have only the possibility to use a lite version of our App.

 #### 0.3.1.2 **3.1.2 Add friends/groups**

 On this tab the user is able to add friends and create groups.
-Also he can define which groups and friend will get a notification when the user starts a shisha tracker.
+He can also define which groups and friend will get a notification, when the user starts a shisha tracker.

 #### 0.3.1.3 **3.1.3 Coupon**

 Under the coupon tab the user is able to use coupons.
-The coupons themselves and their benefits be incumbent upon to the shisha bar owner.
+The coupons themselves and their benefits are incumbent upon to the shisha bar owner.
+With the coupons, the user can save some money if he meets all the requirements.

 #### 0.3.1.4 **3.1.4 Shisha tracker**

-The user is able to use a timer which schedule the amount of time which every subscriber has.
-There is also a function which set the person who has to turn/refresh the coal.
+The user is able to use a timer which schedules the amount of time which every smoker has left to smoke.
+There is also a function which selects the person, who has to turn/refresh the coal.

-#### 0.3.1.5 **3.1.5 Navigation**
+#### 0.3.1.5 **3.1.5 Notifications**

-The user has the possibility to use a navigation which shows him the next shisha bars, provides a little description.
-If the user starts a shisha tracker, the defined person will get a notification and invitation to join to their shisha session.
+The user has the possibility to use notifications, which alerts his chosen friends where and when he will be smoking, so that they can join him.
+Notifications are triggered by starting the shisha tracker.

+#### 0.3.1.6 **3.1.6 Tutorials**

+#### 0.3.1.7In the tutorial section new users will fell themselves in good hands, because there will be all the information for beginners and also tips for smoking your own shisha in private.

+#### 0.3.1.8 **3.1.6 Achievement**

+The achievements are for smokers for whom just smoking is to boring.
+They get the possibility to pose in front of their friends and show who the greatest smoker is.

 ### 0.3.2 **3.2 Usability**

+#### 0.3.2.1 **3.3.1 Smartphone user**

-Today almost every person has a smartphone and know how to use an android application.
+#### 0.3.2.2Today almost every person has a smartphone and know how to use an android application.
 Our target is to designing the interface for the user as simple and intuitive as possible.
 Our blog serve as a guide.

-#### 0.3.2.1 **3.3.1 Smartphone user**

-#### 0.3.2.2 **3.3.2 Using a browser**
+#### 0.3.2.3 **3.3.2 Using a browser**

+#### 0.3.2.4We will not provide an online website and the possibility to use our android application in a browser.

-#### 0.3.2.3 **3.3.3 Honest person**
+#### 0.3.2.5 **3.3.3 Honest person**

-We expect the user to be an honest person, who just upload profile images which won´t offend other people.
+#### 0.3.2.6We expect the user to be an honest person, who just upload profile images which won´t offend other people.
 Our users should obey the law.

 ### 0.3.3 **3.4 Reliability**

+#### 0.3.3.1 **3.4.1 MTTR**

+#### 0.3.3.2Due to this being a student&#39;s project the time from failure to fix might strongly vary.
+Downtimes of more than a day will be possible.

+#### 0.3.3.3 **3.4.2 Server availability**

+#### 0.3.3.4**(No Commento)**

 ### 0.3.4 **3.5 Performance**